 When many of our clients walk into our office, they know that they want to set up a trust as a means for transferring their property upon their death.
-To help them achieve their goals, we at East Bay Probate solicit information regarding their objectives and goals.
+To help them achieve their goals, we at East Bay Probate and Trust Administration solicit information regarding their objectives and goals.
 Then it’s our job to work with our clients to educate them about realistic options for accomplishing their goals.
 Revocable Living Trusts (RLT) are a tool for transferring property at death as well as managing property during periods of incapacity while still alive.

 All the RLT created by our office contains provisions to allow for a successor trustee to manage the trust property should the Settlor (the client who sets up the trust) become incapciated.
 However, we also create a Durable Power of Attorney for Finances (DPOA) in addition to a RLT, even through both address what happens upon incapacity of the Settlor.
 Why do we suggest both a RLT and a DPOA?

 - The trustee of a trust can only manage that property in a trust.
 Some property like retirement accounts, pensions and IRA’s, cannot be transferred to a RLT during the Settlor’s lifetime.

 - If property does not get transferred into the trust, the DPOA is a great back-up plan.

 - You can only use a DPOA to file someone else’s taxes or apply for public benefits.

 - The DPOA can allow the attorney-in-fact to amend the RLT giving the RLT flexibility to adapt to changing circumstances, new tax laws and unexpected Medi-Cal eligibility problems.

 Some of our clients use a RLT to avoid commingling certain property with other property.
 For example, if one spouse inherits property from their parents, they may not want to have that separate property commingled with their spouses property.
 Hence setting up a RLT can help accomplish that goal.